 Belmar Elementary School District

-- Public school in Belmar Elementary School District have an average math proficiency score of 36% (versus the New Jersey public school average of 42%), and reading proficiency score of 59% (versus the 55% statewide average).
-This district's average school ranking is in the bottom 50% of public schools in New Jersey.
+Public school in Belmar Elementary School District have an average math proficiency score of 36% (versus the New Jersey public school average of 42%), and reading proficiency score of 59% (versus the 55% statewide average).
+This district's average testing ranking is 5/10, which is in the bottom 50% of public schools in New Jersey.